How to Read My Newly Designed Billing Statement

 How do I restore power after being disconnected for non-payment?

 If you are disconnected for non-payment, you will be required to pay the delinquent amount of your bill, a reconnect fee of $24.00, a trip charge of $16.00 and any applicable deposits owed in order to be reconnected.
-Your service will be restored within 24 hours after payment is received.
+Your service will be restored within 24 business hours after payment is received.

 What do I do if my trees are growing into power lines?